Blue Teaming

 • Knows where and when to escalate

 By the end of the first month, your analyst should have transitioned from an observer to an active participant in SOC workflows.
 They should be fluent in the basic operation of your tools, able to spot straightforward security events, and confident in escalating issues appropriately.
+Analysts should understand not only how alerts are generated, but how attacker behavior looks across the environment.
+This helps build early intuition and reduces alert fatigue later on.

 This early confidence reduces the burden on senior analysts and builds a strong foundation for deeper technical work in the coming months.
 And getting your analysts operational faster doesn’t just improve SOC coverage; it lightens the load on senior staff, cutting down on overtime and out-of-hours pressure that are key drivers of burnout.